Harness and Seat Standards for DE Events

 New Harness (5 or 6 point) and Seat Standards Update for 2017

 PCA National has revised the Harness Systems section of the Minimum Standards for DE.
 The PCA Milwaukee Region is adopting the national standards for driver education events conducted by our region.
-The following rules will be in applicable to all DE Groups of the PCA Milwaukee Region and be effective January 1, 2008.
+The following rules will be in applicable to all DE Groups of the PCA Milwaukee Region.

 Harness and Seat Standards Specific to PCA Milwaukee DE Events:

 I-Novice Group may run with factory seats and belts.

 II-Intermediate Group may run with factory seats and belts.

 III-Advanced and Race Car Group may run with factory seats and belts or FIA approved 5 or 6 point harness, proper race seats, roll bar, etc..

 IV-Instructor – May run with factory seats and belts, but if equipped with race seats then they must comply with group III recommendations.

 Roll cage with SFI compliant padding is recommended when using race seats and 5/6 point harnesses.
 Roll bar or roll cage must have a harness bar for mounting of shoulder straps.

 Groups I and II may upgrade to Group III seat and harness requirements.
 Roll bar or roll cage is optional.
 However, a harness bar is required for mounting of shoulder straps.
 Upgrading to Group III seat and harness requirements does not advance a driver to a higher Group.

 The proper race seat is defined as having proper routing holes, as supplied by the seat manufacturer, for the shoulder and anti-submarine straps.
 Single piece proper race seats are recommended.
 Proper race seats that are hinged for reclining articulation are approved for DE only.